NandiniSharma-Delhi/NandiniEngage2022/README.md

 3. home:shows website name and about it.
 4. explore: shows trending songs based on data saved in tracksFinal.csv
 5. recommended: shows songs recommended based on songs saved in My playlist
-### if there is no song in My Playlist then recommender  shows nothing.
+### If there is no song in My Playlist then recommender  shows nothing.

 6. My playlist: contains songs I added to my playlist by clicking on add to playlist buttons on explore,recommended,searched songs search:can search songs based on song name and artist name only.